bpierre/blo-node/README.md

 # blo

-blo is a simple blog system: no database required, just plain old HTML files.
+blo is a simple blogging system: no database required, just plain old HTML files.

 ## Install

 Install it via npm:

     npm install connect blo

 Or clone this repository.